-Any Extraordinary General Meeting at which it is proposed to pass a Special Resolution or (except as provided by the Act) a Resolution of which special notice has been given to the Association, shall be called with at least 21 days’ notice in writing.
-The period of notice shall in each case be exclusive of the day of service and the day on which the meeting is to be held and shall be given in the following manner to all Members (provided that a General Meeting, even if it has been called by a shorter notice than that specified above, shall be deemed to have been duly called if it is so agreed):
+18. Any General Meeting at which it is proposed to pass a Special Resolution or (except as provided by the Act) a Resolution of which special notice has been given to the Association, shall be called with at least 14 days’ notice in writing in accordance with section 307(1) of the Act.
+The period of notice shall in each case be exclusive of the day of service and the day on which the meeting is to be held and shall be given in the following manner to all Members (provided that a General Meeting, even if it has been called by a shorter notice than that specified above, shall be deemed to have been duly called if it is so agreed).The manner in which notice may be given is in either hard copy, electronic form, or by means of a website (section 308 and 309 of the Act).

-deleted

-in the case of an Extraordinary General Meeting by 95% of the Members entitled to attend and vote thereat20.

-Every notice calling a General Meeting shall specify the place and the day and hour of the meeting, and shall clearly contain a statement that a Member entitled to attend and vote is entitled to appoint a proxy to attend and, on a poll, vote instead of him.
+19.Every notice calling a General Meeting shall specify the place and the day and hour of the meeting, and shall clearly contain a statement that a Member entitled to attend and vote is entitled to appoint a proxy to attend and, on a poll, vote instead of them.
+The notice shall specify the nature of such business; and describe the Special Resolution requiring consideration at the meeting.

-Deleted.

-In the case of any General Meeting at which business other than routine business is to be transacted, the notice shall specify the general nature of such business; and if any Resolution is to be proposed as an Extraordinary Resolution or as a Special Resolution, the notice shall contain a statement to that effect.

-Routine Business shall mean and include only business of the following classes:

-receiving and/or adopting the accounts, the reports of the Governing Board and Auditors and other documents required to be attached or annexed to the accounts

-re-appointing the retiring Auditors (unless they were last appointed otherwise than by the Association in General Meeting)

-fixing the remuneration of the Auditors or determining the manner in which such remuneration is to be fixed

-Deleted.

 Proceedings at General Meetings

-The President, the Governors, the Chief Executive Officer and the Directors of the Regional Centres may attend General Meetings in an observer capacity.
-They shall be entitled to receive notice of, attend and speak, but not vote, thereat.
+The President and the Governors, shall be entitled to receive notice of, and may attend General Meetings in an observer or voting capacity.
+The Chief Executive Officer and the Directors of the Regional Centres may attend in an observer capacity, and shall be entitled to receive notice of, attend and speak, thereat.

-The Chairman of the Governing Board or, if he is not present, a Deputy Chairman, shall preside as Chairman at a General Meeting.
-If there is no such Chairman or Deputy Chairman, or if at any meeting neither is present within five minutes of the time appointed for holding the meeting and willing to act, the Governors present shall choose one of their number (or, if no Governor is present or willing to take the chair, the Members present shall choose one of their number) to be Chairman of the meeting.
+The Chair of the governing board or, if he is not present, a Deputy Chair, shall preside as Chair at a General Meeting.
+If there is no such Chair or Deputy Chair, or if at any meeting neither is present within five minutes of the time appointed for holding the meeting and willing to act, the governors present shall choose one of their number (or, if no governor is present or willing to take the chair, the Members present shall choose one of their number) to be Chair of the meeting.

 No business shall be transacted at any General Meeting unless a quorum is present at the time when the meeting proceeds to business.
 Members present in person or by proxy and representing 80% of the total voting rights of Members shall be a quorum for all General Meetings.
+A Special Resolution requires at least 75% of the votes cast by the members’ in favour of it in order to pass.

-If the persons attending a General Meeting within half an hour (or such longer interval as the Chairman of the meeting may think fit) of the time at which the meeting was due to start do not constitute a quorum, the meeting shall be either dissolved or adjourned as determined by the following.
+If the persons attending a General Meeting within half an hour (or such longer interval as the Chair of the meeting may think fit) of the time at which the meeting was due to start do not constitute a quorum, the meeting shall be either dissolved or adjourned as determined by the following:

 If the meeting was convened on the requisition of Members, it shall be dissolved.